Find out what's new and what's happening

 Be one of the first to learn about our latest program news, updates and schedule information to stay in the know about what's happening in Continuing Education & Workforce Development at Frederick Community College.

-Be sure to sign up for our ENewsletters customized to deliver all the latest information about your favorite programs directly to your inbox.
+Be sure to sign up for our ENewsletters customized to deliver the latest news to your inbox.

 • Temporary Office Move: Administrative Offices Relocate to Linganore Hall